 Spring

-High, often stained water.
+High, often stained water from snowmelt and rain.
 Fish push to edges and slower water to avoid fighting heavy current.
 Focus on inside bends, eddies, and backwater areas.
-Larger lures and brighter colors help fish locate your presentation.
+This isn’t the time for delicate presentations — use larger lures and brighter colors so fish can locate your offering in dirty water.

 Summer

-Low, clear conditions.
-Fish become spookier and hold in shaded areas.
+Low, clear conditions make fish spookier but also concentrate them in predictable spots.
+They hold in shaded areas and near cold-water inputs.
 Early morning and evening are prime.
-Look for springs and tributaries adding cold water—fish stack up at these thermal refuges.
+Look for springs and tributaries adding cold water — fish stack up at these thermal refuges during hot weather.
+I’ve found 20 trout in a 30-foot stretch where a cold spring entered a warm creek.

 Fall

 Trout spawn; salmon and steelhead run.
-Fish become more aggressive before and after spawning.
-Streamers and egg patterns produce.
-Bass and smallmouth feed heavily before winter.
+Fish become more aggressive before and after spawning periods.
+Streamers and egg patterns produce consistently.
+Bass and smallmouth feed heavily before winter, bulking up for the lean months.
+Fall might be my favorite season to fish streams — the colors, the cooler air, and the fired-up fish all come together.

 Winter

-Cold water slows metabolism.
-Fish hold in the deepest, slowest water.
-Presentations must be slow and precise.
-Midday often fishes better than morning when air and water are coldest.
+Cold water slows metabolism and fish activity.
+They hold in the deepest, slowest water and won’t chase anything very far.
+Presentations must be slow and precise — dead-drifted nymphs right on the bottom.
+Midday often fishes better than early morning because water temperatures peak when the sun is highest.

 Tactics for Different Species